What are the Different Types of Forging Processes?

 Seamless Rolled Ring Forging

 Typically performed by punching a hole in a thick, round piece of metal and then rolling and squeezing the donut into a thin ring, seamless rolled ring forging processes are ideal for producing ring diameters ranging from a few inches to 30 feet.
-Compared to other forging processes, rolled ring forging utilizes curved dies instead of flat dies to form ring-shaped components.
+Compared to other types of forging, rolled ring forging utilizes curved dies instead of flat dies to form ring-shaped components.

 Seamless Rolled Ring Forging Advantages

-Contact Great Lakes Forge for Expert Metal Forging Manufacturing Services
+Contact Great Lakes Forge for Expert Open Die Forging Services

-Great Lakes Forge is your trusted resource for expert quality forging processes for your metal part and component manufacturing needs.
-Contact us for more information on our custom forging service options, or give us a call at 800-748-0271, and we’ll help you find the best forging options for your project.
+Great Lakes Forge is your trusted provider of open die forging services for metal part manufacturing.
+Contact us for more information on our custom forging service options, or call us at 800-748-0217, and we’ll help you find the best custom forging solutions for your project.